 \begin{proof} Recall $\ThetaB = \Dupsilon\ThetaA (\Upsilon^{-1} \otimes 1)$.
 Unraveling the definition $\Bbar = \Upsilon \Abar$ on $M_1 \otimes \cdots \otimes M_{k'}$, we have

 The proposition follows. \end{proof}

-\section{The integrality of $\Upsilon$ and the $\imath$-canonical basis of ${}^\omega L(\la)$}
+\chapter{The integrality of $\Upsilon$ and the $\imath$-canonical basis of ${}^\omega L(\la)$}

-In this section, we first construct the $\imath$-canonical bases for simple $\U$-modules and then for the algebra $\bun$ in the rank one case.
+In this chapter, we first construct the $\imath$-canonical bases for simple $\U$-modules and then for the algebra $\Ui$ in the rank one case.
 Then we use the rank one results to study the general higher hank case.
 We show that the intertwiner $\Upsilon$ is integral and construct the $\imath$-canonical basis for ${}^\omega L(\la)$ for $\la\in \La^+$.

-\subsection{The homomorphism $\pi_{\lambda, \mu}$}
+\section{The homomorphism $\pi_{\lambda, \mu}$}

-Though only the rank one case of the results in this subsection will be needed in this paper, it is natural and causes no extra work to formulate in the full generality below.
+Though only the rank one case of the results in this section will be needed in this paper, it is natural and causes no extra work to formulate in the full generality below.

 \begin{lem} Let $\lambda \in \Lambda^{+}$.
-We have $\bun \xi_{-\lambda} = {^{\omega}L}(\lambda)$ and $\bun \eta_{\lambda} = L(\lambda)$. \end{lem}
+We have $\Ui \xi_{-\lambda} = {^{\omega}L}(\lambda)$ and $\Ui \eta_{\lambda} = L(\lambda)$. \end{lem}

-\begin{proof} We shall only prove $\bun \xi_{-\lambda} = {^{\omega}L}(\lambda)$.
+\begin{proof} We shall only prove $\Ui \xi_{-\lambda} = {^{\omega}L}(\lambda)$.
 The proof for the second identity is similar and will be skipped.

 We write $\xi = \xi_{-\lambda}$.
 Let $h \in {^{\omega}L}(\lambda)_{\mu}$.
-We shall prove $h \in \bun \xi$ by induction on ${\rm ht}(\mu +\lambda)$.
+We shall prove $h \in \Ui \xi$ by induction on ${\rm ht}(\mu +\lambda)$.
 When ${\rm ht}(\mu + \lambda) =0$, the claim is clear since $h$ must be a scalar multiple of $\xi$.
 Thanks to $\U^+ \xi = {^{\omega}L}(\lambda)$, there exists $y \in \U^+$ such that $y \xi = h$.
-Writing $y$ as a linear combination of PBW basis elements for $\U^+$ and replacing $E_{\alpha_0}$, $E_{\alpha_i}$, $E_{\alpha_{-i}}$ (for all $i \in \Ihf$) by $\bt$, $\be_{\alpha_i}$, $\bff_{\alpha_i}$ in such a linear combination, respectively, we obtain an element $u=u(y) \in \bun$.
+Writing $y$ as a linear combination of PBW basis elements for $\U^+$ and replacing $E_{\alpha_0}$, $E_{\alpha_i}$, $E_{\alpha_{-i}}$ (for all $i \in \Ihf$) by $\bt$, $\be_{\alpha_i}$, $\bff_{\alpha_i}$ in such a linear combination, respectively, we obtain an element $u=u(y) \in \Ui$.
 Setting $\imath(u)= y + z$ for $z\in \U$, we have $u\xi = h + z\xi$.
 By construction, $z\xi$ is a $\Qq$-linear combination of elements in ${^{\omega}L}(\lambda)$ of weight lower than $h$.
-Hence by the induction hypothesis, we have $z\xi \in \bun \xi$, and so is $h = u\xi -z\xi$. \end{proof}
+Hence by the induction hypothesis, we have $z\xi \in \Ui \xi$, and so is $h = u\xi -z\xi$. \end{proof}

 Recall from Section ~\ref{subsec:CB} that ${^{\omega}L}(\lambda)$ for $\lambda \in \Lambda^+$ is identified with $L(\lambda^{\inv})=L(-w_0\lambda)$, $\xi_\la$ is the lowest weight vector of ${^{\omega}L}(\lambda)$, and $\eta_{\la^\inv}$ is the highest weight vector of $L(\lambda^\inv)$.